Heat (soundtrack): The score

 Goldenthal explained his thinking behind the score:

 In Heat, Michael Mann and I were going for an atmospheric situation.
 It was the first time I used what I like to call a "guitar orchestra" – where I use six or eight guitars, all playing with different tunings stacked up on top of each other in a musical way, and a mixed meter of percussion.
 It wasn't a type of score where you needed a big orchestral theme or you had to actually hit certain actions with music at specific times.
 It was much closer to the European mentality of film scoring.

 The guitar orchestra, who play most significantly on two of the tracks below, is called "Deaf Elk" (an ensemble which includes Page Hamilton of the metal band Helmet) who also worked with Goldenthal for his scores, In Dreams and Titus.

 The song "Always Forever Now" was written and performed by U2 and Brian Eno under the alias Passengers, and appears on Original Soundtracks 1.
 But the version featured on this soundtrack, and quite prominently in the film, is a longer mix with some minor variations.

 Track listing

+Tracks written and performed by Elliot Goldenthal except where noted.